Arusha National Park

 Selous Game Reserve

-The pristine reserve, a World Heritage Site since 1982, comprises an area of 55,000 sq. km, covering about six per cent of Tanzania’s land surface.
+Unfortunately not many Tanzania safari excursions end up to this pristine reserve, a World Heritage Site since 1982, comprises an area of 55,000 sq. km, covering about six percent of Tanzania’s land surface.
 Larger than Switzerland, it is the world’s largest game reserve and second only to the Serengeti in its concentration of wildlife.
-It is also the sanctuary of the biggest elephant herd in the world, about 32,000 elephants live in the reserve – 70 per cent of those in Tanzania.
-The reserve is difficult to describe without the use of superlatives.
+It is also the sanctuary of the biggest elephant herd in the world, about 32,000 elephants live in the reserve – 70 percent of those in Tanzania, this is enough observation that no doubt Tanzania safari is the best trip to do in Africa.
+The Selous Game Reserve is difficult to describe without the use of superlatives.

 Serengeti National Park